10 April 2026

 Nano influencers are not the right fit when:

 The honest answer: most brands get the best results by combining nano and micro influencers.
 Use nano for volume, content production, and niche targeting.
-Use micro influencers for broader reach with still-strong engagement.
+Use micro for broader reach with still-strong engagement.
 The two tiers complement each other.

-On TikTok, the For You algorithm surfaces nano creators organically.
-Search your product category, filter by recent posts, and look for creators whose content style matches your brand.
-Save profiles as you go — this is a numbers game.
+On TikTok, the "For You" algorithm surfaces nano influencers organically.
+Search your product category, filter by recent posts, and look for influencers whose content style matches your brand.
+Save profiles as you go.
+This is a numbers game.

 Check your own tagged posts and brand mentions.
 Some of your best potential nano influencers are already customers.
-They're posting about your product without being asked — and their audience trusts them because of it.
+They're posting about your product without being asked, and their audience trusts them because of it.

-This is the highest-converting source of nano influencers and the one most brands overlook.
-A creator who already uses your product doesn't need convincing.
+An influencer who already uses your product doesn't need convincing.
 They need an invitation.

 Vetting matters more at the nano tier.
 Smaller accounts are easier to fake, and engagement pods can inflate numbers artificially.